ceph/ceph/doc/man/8/ceph.rst

 OSD.
 It uses some additional subcommands.

-Subcommand ``add`` adds authentication info for a particular entity from input file, or random key if no input given and/or any caps specified in the command.
+Subcommand ``add`` adds authentication info for a particular entity from input file, or random key if no input is given and/or any caps specified in the command.

 Usage::